-Native Plant Society (CNPS).
-Sensitive wildlife species are those listed as threatened or endangered, proposed for listing, or candidates for listing by the USFWS and/or CDFG, or considered special status by CDFG.
-Sensitive habitats are those that are regulated by USFWS, U.S. Army Corps of Engineers, and/or those considered sensitive by the CDFG.
+Sensitive plants include those listed as threatened or endangered, proposed for listing, or candidates for listing by the U.S. Fish and Wildlife Service (USFWS) and/or California Department of Fish and Wildife (CDFW) or those listed by the California Native Plant Society (CNPS).
+Sensitive wildlife species are those listed as threatened or endangered, proposed for listing, or candidates for listing by the USFWS and/or CDFW, or considered special status by CDFW.
+Sensitive habitats are those that are regulated by USFWS, U.S. Army Corps of Engineers, and/or those considered sensitive by the CDFW.

-The field survey areas consisted of the potable water pipeline and proposed locations for the potable water pumping station, recycled water pumping station, and new potable and recycled water tanks for Phase I, and the proposed alignment for the recycled water pipeline for both phases.
+The field survey areas consisted of the potable water pipeline and proposed locations for the 30,000 gallon forebay tank, the recycled and non-potable water pumping stations, and new recycled water storage tank for Phase I, and the proposed alignment for the recycled water pipeline for both phases.